 - Restart your computer for the changes to take place and check if the problem at hand got solved.

 Solution 2: Disabling Game Bar using Registry Editor

 If you are somehow unable to turn the Game Bar off using the Xbox application, we can try turning it off using the registry editor.
-Do note that registry editor is a powerful tool and changing keys which you have no idea about can render your PC unusable.
+Do note that the registry editor is a powerful tool and changing keys that you have no idea about can render your PC unusable.
 It is always wise to take a backup of the registry before performing any changes to it.

-- Press Windows + R, type “regedit” in the dialogue box and press Enter.
+- Press Windows + R, type “regedit” in the dialogue box, and press Enter.

 - Once in the registry editor, navigate to the following key:

 - Search for the key “AppCaptureEnabled” and change its value to ‘0’.
 ‘0’ means off and ‘1’ means on.